-- Lots of tarpon, 40-100 pounds, and they are more aggressive.
-Migrating tarpon start coming onto the reef.
+Lots of tarpon, 40-100 pounds, and they are more aggressive.
+Migrating tarpon start coming onto the reefs.
 It's a good month for permit too.
 Usually large schools of small permit, and plenty of bones.
 Reef fishing excellent.

-- There are plenty of 60-100 pound tarpon on the flats.
-Jack crevelle and bone fishing are also good.
+There are plenty of 60-100 pound tarpon on the flats.
+Jack crevalle and bone fishing are also good.
 Reef fishing good to excellent.

-- If the sun stays out there are plenty of barracuda, bones, and tarpon (40-80 pounds) on the flats.
+If the sun stays out there are plenty of barracuda, bones, and tarpon (40-80 pounds) on the flats.
 Jacks and ladyfish too.
-Full moon brings grouper and snappers to the reef to spawn.
+The full moon brings grouper and snappers to the reef to spawn.
 Reef fishing good to excellent.